 - Don’t forget to empty the water reservoir to prevent the production of bacteria.

-- Clean the orthodontic tip with water nicely and make it dry after use to prevent gums build up.
+- Clean the orthodontic tip with water nicely and make it dry after use to prevent plaque build-up.

 - You can also buy the accessories or replacement parts after getting the Waterpik from the online store.